-Varma talks more about his experience in the TED Talk below, and discusses some current research being done to combat another big threat to hive health — mite that preys on baby bees in those first 21 days.
+Varma talks more about his experience in the TED Talk video below, and discusses some of the current research being done to combat another big threat to hive health — a mite that preys on baby bees in those first 21 days.

 We also recommend…